ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 .. math:: I_{surface}=\frac{0.001}{60}f_{energy} f_{ctot,patch}\mathit{ros}_{f}

-where :math:`f_{energy}` is the energy content of fuel (kJ/kG - the same for alll fuel classes).
+where :math:`f_{energy}` is the energy content of fuel (Kj/Kg - the same, 18000 Kj/Kg for all fuel classes).
 Fire intensity is used to define whether an ignition is successful.
-If the fire intensity is greater than 50kw/m then the ignition is successful.
+If the fire intensity is greater than 50Kw/m then the ignition is successful.

 Fire Duration